Disneyland Candlelight Processional 2022 Dates, Celebrity Narrator Rumors, Info & Tips

 The 45-minute show is a musical retelling of “The First Christmas” story through song and scripture, featuring a mass choir as the centerpiece of the show.
 The Disneyland Symphony Orchestra, fanfare trumpets, hand bell ringers, and a celebrity narrator join the choir in this joyous holiday tradition.

-Disneyland’s Candlelight Processional will be held on December 3 and 4, 2022 for invited guests, Club 33 members, and other VIP guests with shows each night at 5:30 pm and 7:45 p.m.
+Disneyland’s Candlelight Processional will probably be held on December 7 and 8, 2024 for invited guests, Club 33 members, and other VIP guests with shows each night at 5:30 pm and 7:45 p.m.
 Regular park guests are also able to see the show from Main Street, which we cover in with viewing recommendations below.

-The narrator of the 2022 Candlelight Processional at Disneyland has not yet been announced, despite the first performances being today.
+The narrator of the 2024 Candlelight Processional at Disneyland has not yet been announced, and won’t be in advance.
 Usually, the narrator is unknown until right before sound check on night of the first performance, with fans speculating about who it’ll be and rumors–usually wrong–circling prior to that.

-Often, the narrator of Candlelight Processional at Disneyland is a celebrity appearing in a Christmas season Disney, Marvel, Pixar, or Star Wars movie.
+As intimated above, the narrator of Candlelight Processional at Disneyland is often a celebrity appearing in a Christmas season Disney, Marvel, Pixar, or Star Wars movie.
 Or someone who recently appeared in such a film.
 These are the “contract obligation” narrators.
 The last few years have several examples of this, including Lin-Manuel Miranda, Chris Hemsworth, and Chris Pratt.

 Other times, the Candlelight Processional narrator is simply a famous or well-respected Disney Legend who has nothing to promote and is in no way a synergistic pick.
 There are lots of examples of both throughout the history of Candlelight Processional (more on this below).